linuxgurugamer/JanitorsCloset/JanitorsCloset/ReadMe.md

 	Permanent Prune will permanently rename files to prevent them from being loaded.
 It will only do this to parts which are blocked everywhere.
 	Undo Permanent Prune will undo all the permanently pruned files

+Mod Filter will display a new dialog where you can filter by the installed mods, and by size, independent of the stock filters (and also independent of Filter Extensions)

 Import/Export will display a new menu with the following:
 	Export